 Of course, this is only one scenario with low-cost emergency lights good to have handy in many situations.

-Below is some of our favorite options with many more available.
+Below are some of our favorite options, with many more available.

 *This post contains affiliate links.